devExcale/acsai-obsidian/AI and ML/Unit 2/Impurity.md

 >
 > The entropy function is denoted as $H(X)$, and not $H(S)$, because we generalize the problem and suppose that $X$ is a random variable instead of a set of points and labels, but the only thing that changes is the notation.

-Like Gini impurity, entropy computes some kind of expectation, but using a function $h(x)$ that measures the *impact* of a single class.
+Like Gini impurity, entropy computes some kind of expectation, but using a function $h(x)$ that measures the *excitement* of a single class.
 For convenience, $h(x)$ must abide to some properties.

-The entropy of an event should be inversely proportional to the likelihood of it happening:
+The excitement of a class being picked should be inversely proportional to the likelihood of it happening:

-- if an event is almost certain to happen, then the entropy should be very small, $\P X \rightarrow 1 \Longrightarrow h(x) \rightarrow 0$;
+- if a class is almost certain to be picked, then the excitement should be very small, $\P X \rightarrow 1 \Longrightarrow h(x) \rightarrow 0$;
-- if an event is almost impossible to happen, then the entropy should be very big, $\P X \rightarrow 0 \Longrightarrow h(x) \rightarrow \infty$.
+- if a class is almost impossible to be picked, then the excitement should be very big, $\P X \rightarrow 0 \Longrightarrow h(x) \rightarrow \infty$.

-If two events are independent, then we should be able to sum the entropy of both events to get the entropy of the joint events: $h(x,y) = h(x) + h(y)$.
+If two pick events are independent, then we should be able to sum the excitement of both pickings to get the excitement of the joint picking: $h(x,y) = h(x) + h(y)$.

-A function that satisfies all the previous properties is the $\log$ function.
+A function that satisfies all the previous properties is the $\log$ function of the inverse of the probability of picking the class, which is equal to the negative $log$ of the probability.

 $$\large
 	h(x) = \log\frac{1}{p_x} = - \log p_x
 $$

-Hence, the entropy function computes the expectation of the TK of each event.
+Hence, the entropy function computes the expectation of the excitement of each class.

 $$\large
 \begin{aligned}